 How Fast Chickens Molt

 You can tell how long a hen has been molting, and how much longer she’ll continue to molt, by looking at her primary feathers.
-Chickens have ten primary feathers on each wing – the orange-colored feathers shown below.
+Chickens have ten primary feathers on each wing – the orange-colored feathers shown in the illustration below.

 The illustration above shows how a slow-molting chicken loses and regrows her feathers.
 In this illustration, primary #1 (in orange) was dropped and has fully regrown (so it’s six weeks old); primary #2 (in green) was dropped and is four weeks old; primary #3 (in red) was dropped and is two weeks old, and primary #4 (in blue) was dropped and just started regrowing.